 For physical therapists with lingering student loan debt, taking on extra work on the side is a great way to pay down loans.
-According to a 2020 American Physical Therapy Association (APTA) survey, physical therapists leave school with an average of $116,000 student loan debt.
+According to a 2020 American Physical Therapy Association (APTA) survey, physical therapists leave school with an average of $142,489 student loan debt overall, and $116,183 if you only include the debt from the PT program.
 Compare that to a physical therapist’s average salary of $71,624.

 Adding a side hustle can help raise your income, even temporarily, to allow you to pay off debt faster.
 Choosing side gigs within the PT career field is the simplest option, but other side hustles exist that focus on skills outside of your daily work.

 Here’s a look at some of the best options for physical therapy side hustles available right now.